SnehaSaha119/country-comparison/README.md

   2. Concept of de-bouncing & throttling

   * What if the 3rd party provider is not available?
 How resilient is our API?
-  1. Retry in sometimes and maybe 3 times max
+  1. Retry in sometimes and few times
   2. Using setTimeout

   * What if the requirement for the new endpoint was to also allow the consumer to compare populations for any given date.
 How would you modify your implementation?